caltrop2075/Garmin-Mapsource/README.md

 a chunk of it is data

 execute: mps-gpx filename | tee destination<br>
-it produces a GPX file
+it produces a GPX file<br>

+latest update has multiple smaller C files

 <TABLE>
    <TR>